Using Conjunctive Adverbs

 |To recognize a point adjacent to your main point: certainly, undoubtedly|

-Practice: A conjunctive adverb creates a smooth transition between two ideas with similar emphases.
-Read a paragraph or two of your own writing, and locate two simple sentences that might be more effective if joined together by a conjunctive adverb.
-Rewrite the sentences using an appropriate conjunctive adverb.
-Remember, however, to avoid overusing them.
+Practice: A conjunctive adverb creates a smooth transition between two related ideas.
+Read a few paragraphs of your draft, and circle conjunctive adverbs.
+Make sure you have used them with the correct punctuation as shown above.
+If you did not use conjunctive adverbs, locate two simple sentences and practice by joining them together with an appropriate conjunctive adverb.
+Remember, however, to avoid overusing these words.
 Always try to use a variety of sentence types to keep your writing interesting.